Building a Common Navigator based viewer, Part V: Action Providers

 The actionProvider element specifies an identifier and our implementation class.

-the existing viewerContentBinding that binds our content extension to our viewer also absorbs our action provider.
+Since we have nested the actionProvider element under our navigatorContent extension, the existing viewerContentBinding that binds our content extension to our viewer also absorbs our action provider.

-the menu options and retargetable action configuration will only be available if our extension is active.
+Furthermore, the menu options and retargetable action configuration will only be available if our extension is active.
 If the user turns off our extension, then they will not need these actions, the CNF will not invoke them.

 Alternatively, we could expose our actionProvider independently and use a viewerActionBinding to bind the Action Provider to our viewer.
 In this case, the action provider will be available, even if our content extension is not.